Email Spoofing Detection using Machine Learning: A Developer's Guide

 Spoofers have several tricks up their sleeves.
 One common method is manipulating email headers, specifically the "From" and "Reply-To" fields.
 They might also engage in domain spoofing, impersonating legitimate domain names.
 Another technique is display name spoofing, where they use a recognizable name coupled with a fraudulent email address.

 Successful email spoofing can have serious consequences.
-Data breaches and financial losses are common outcomes.
+(Spoofing: How It Works and How to Stay Safe in 2025 - Security.org) Data breaches and financial losses are common outcomes.
 Additionally, an organization's reputation can suffer if it's impersonated in a spoofing attack.
 Finally, spoofed emails can lead to compromised systems and malware infections.

 Understanding these risks is the first step in defending against email spoofing.
-Next, we'll explore common spoofing techniques in more detail.
+Now, let's look at the traditional defenses against these attacks.

 Traditional Email Security Measures and Their Limitations